 Providing For You And Your Family

-Since the CHP 11-99 Foundation was formed in 1982, we have distributed nearly $40 million in financial assistance to CHP families.
-We work tirelessly to ensure that donations are used wisely and that the 11-99 Foundation operates efficiently.
+Since the CHP 11-99 Foundation was formed in 1982, we have distributed over $45 million in financial assistance to CHP families.
 We offer two primary assistance programs to CHP employees and eligible members of their families – the Emergency and Death Benefits Program and the Scholarship Program.

 Emergency and Death Benefits Program